 Solution 5:Repair the external hard drive with CHKDSK command

 However, if your computer won't read this disk and you can't open this drive still after all these checks, it could be disk errors like file system corruption that linger on your external hard drive and stop it working normally.
-You can fix this corrupted external hard drive with CHKDSK command which is a native tool to repair some common disk problems.
+You can fix this corrupted external hard drive using cmd like CHKDSK command which is a native tool to repair some common disk problems.

 - Go to the Start menu of your computer, type in "cmd" in the search box and press Enter.